W427697/Discord-/docs/integrations/integration-catalog.md

 ---
-title: 'Add to the Integration catalog'
+title: 'Add to the integration catalog'
 ---

-Storybook has two types of integrations, addons and recipes, and are listed in the [integration catalog](https://storybook.js.org/integrations/).
+Storybook has two types of integrations, addons and recipes, which are listed in the [integration catalog](https://storybook.js.org/integrations/).

 ## Addons